- Playing videos is a core part of the Windows 10 experience, but what if Windows 10 is not playing videos?

-Windows PCs have over the years enabled many of its users to not just create videos, but also embed and edit them from their computers, using different Office programs and apps.
+Windows PCs have over the years enabled many of its users to not just create, but also embed and edit videos from their computers, using different Office programs and apps.

 Windows 10, the latest operating system in the Microsoft stable, has seen steady uptake from consumers, but this too has come with many troubleshooting concerns.

 One of these concerns is videos not playing in Windows 10.
-Among the quick fixes for this is restarting your computer or the video itself, but should this not help, try the solutions below.
+Among the quick fixes for this is restarting your computer, but should this not help, try the troubleshooting tips below.

 - Uninstall and reinstall the display driver